SeldonIO/seldon-core/docs/source/contents/kubernetes/cloud-storage/index.md

 * It can dynamically load a secret specified by a `Model` in its `.spec.secretName`
 * It can use global configurations made available via a [central configmap](#central-config-map)

+It is possible to use preloaded secrets for some `Models` and dynamically loaded secrets for others.

 ### Central Config Map

 To allow all models to utilize particular rclone providers one can add the secrets to the agent configMap, e.g.